AymanMukh/R-SCNN/README.md

 # Training
 Our code is based on [
 spherical-cnn](https://github.com/daniilidis-group/spherical-cnn).
 The training and testing files should be stored as .tfrecord.
 We provide an examble on how to generate a .tfrecord from .h5.
-We perform the augmentation in Matlab.
+We perform the data augmentations in Matlab.

 To generate the .tfrecord files:
 1. Download ModelNet40 dataset, or any point cloud dataset with .h5 extension.